Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 Finally, constraints were applied to ensure vehicle maneuverability by preventing the front tires' grip saturation:

+for $j=fl,fr$.
 Note that $0 \leq \gamma \leq 1$ is the tightening parameter.
-Additional constraints were added to keep braking forces negative, avoid exceeding tire grip, prevent lane departure, and enforce a terminal constraint to ensure $y_\mathrm{pos}$ converges to the origin, guaranteeing controller stability.
+Additional constraints were added to keep braking forces negative, avoid exceeding tire grip, prevent overshoot, and enforce a terminal constraint to ensure $y_\mathrm{pos}$ converges to the origin (control stability).